 Increasing the progression of participants to longer events:

-The separate Events Strategy gives more detail on this, recommending the establishment of events at differing levels of support too encourage riders to progress, while maintaining a good overall selection of calendar events.
+The separate Events Strategy gives more detail on this, recommending the establishment of events at differing levels of support to encourage riders to progress, while maintaining a good overall selection of calendar events.
 The introduction of the National 400 is an example of the way in which we can ease the way for riders to challenge themselves with longer rides.

 Specific actions: